 {\it Step 1: constructing $\tilde S^*$ over interior edge points.} Let us take an interior edge $e \subset S$ and a point $p \in e$.
 We apply point $(g)$ of Definition \ref{tropical_cycle}.
 Given some orientation on $e$ and a small connected neighborhood $U$ of $p$ in $S$, $j(U \cap S_{sm})$ has three connected components indexed with a unique cyclic order.
 Moreover, we have the vector fields $v_1, v_2$ and $v_3$ satisfying the balancing equation.
-We may assume, without loss of generality, that all $\epsilon_k$'s in the balancing equation are $1$.
+In the following argument we assume that all $\epsilon_k$'s in the balancing equation are $1$.
 In the general case replace $v_j$ with $-v_j$ whenever $\epsilon_j =-1$.